© Crown copyright 2019

 For each investment that you make under the scheme, the CDFI will issue you with a Tax Relief Certificate.

-Once you have received the Tax Relief Certificate, and provided that the rules of the scheme are satisfied, you can claim Income Tax relief of up to 5% of the invested amount for each of 5 tax years starting with the year in which the investment is made.
+Once you’ve received the Tax Relief Certificate, and provided that the rules of the scheme are satisfied, you can claim Income Tax relief of up to 5% of the invested amount for each of 5 tax years starting with the year in which the investment is made.
 This gives a total tax relief of up to 25% of the invested amount.
-If for any year you do not have enough Income Tax liability to make full use of the relief, any unused relief will be lost.
+If for any year you don’t have enough Income Tax liability to make full use of the relief, any unused relief will be lost.
 This applies to investments made on or before 5 April 2013.

 For investments made on or after 6 April 2013, any relief unused in a particular year can be carried forward to later years as long as the year is within the 5-year investment period.

-CITR is a relief against Income Tax, it cannot be used to reduce Capital Gains Tax.
+CITR is a relief against Income Tax, it can’t be used to reduce Capital Gains Tax.

 How to claim tax relief

-You cannot make a formal claim to relief for an investment until you have received a Tax Relief Certificate from the CDFI and the tax year to which the claim relates has ended.
+You can’t make a formal claim to relief for an investment until you’ve received a Tax Relief Certificate from the CDFI and the tax year to which the claim relates has ended.

 |2012 to 2013||2013 to 2014||2014 to 2015||2015 to 2016||2016 to 2017||2017 to 2018|

-The amounts entered on the tax return include any amounts on which you have received relief by way of an increase in your PAYE code or a reduction in a payment on account.
+The amounts entered on the tax return include any amounts on which you’ve received relief by way of an increase in your PAYE code or a reduction in a payment on account.

-You do not need to send the Tax Relief Certificate with your completed tax return.
+You don’t need to send the Tax Relief Certificate with your completed tax return.
 But keep it safe.
 We may ask to see it if we make enquiries about your tax return.
 Only one Tax Relief Certificate is issued by the CDFI for each investment.